Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 E) Senka Perfect Whip Facial Cleansing Foam

-A while after I rinsed off, this was when I felt this product is a MUST BUY.
-My face feels so smooth and I couldn’t resist caressing it!
+A while after I rinsed off, this was when I felt this product was a MUST BUY.
+My face feels so smooth, and I couldn’t resist caressing it!
 Hur hur.
 Best of all, the exfoliating process was so gentle on the skin that I felt the product was not doing its work, but it did!

 A) Shuada Shizuku Pack Gel

 Shuada Shizuku Pack Gel is another one of my expensive buys in Japan’s drugstores, at ¥1,900 (S$23.90).
 Highly rated on Cosme, this is a moisturising mask gel that turns to water when you apply it to your face.
-This is claimed to be an all-in-one product: toner, moisturizer, essence, treatment, and mask.
-After cleansing your face, slather the light gel on before bed or on long haul flights.
+This is claimed to be an all-in-one product: toner, moisturiser, essence, treatment, and mask.
+After cleansing your face, slather the light gel on before bed or on long-haul flights.
 To be used once or twice a week.

-I bought this to see if it could be a replacement for my Laneige’s water sleeping mask.
+I bought this to see if it could be a replacement for my Laneige water sleeping mask.
 But no, I still prefer Laneige’s gel texture on my face and its fragrance.

 B) Nivea Creme

-Nivea Creme is a product I’m familiar since childhood.
+Nivea Creme is a product I’m familiar with since childhood.
 I’ve seen it around.
-My impression of it was that it’s a cheapo/common brand.
+My impression of it was that it’s an affordable and common brand.
 But alas!
 It was actually recommended online to buy in Japan’s drugstores.
-A quick google and I discovered that Nivea Creme is actually similar to a product of La Mer, a high-end brand.
+A quick Google and I discovered that Nivea Creme is actually similar to a product of La Mer, a high-end brand.

 More on moisturisers in my next post: lip balms and horse oil products.